mhamrick/lampstack/README.md

 ```
 The html directory is where the app for testing is placed, such as Wordpress.

-The ports.conf file sets apache to run on port 8000.
-For phymyadmin, the   -e APACHE_PORT=8080  flag is used to set the ports.
-This has to be done so that all ports used are above 1024.

 Everything runs as the local user, so sudo access is not needed.